Resources & Reports

 Starting on or after January 1, 2023, they may voluntarily report the use of telecommunications technology in providing HH services on HH payment claims.
 CMS will require this information on HH claims starting on July 1, 2023.
 Home Health Agencies will submit the use of telecommunications technology on the HH claim using the following 3 G-codes:

-Starting January 1, 2023, you may voluntarily report the use of telehealth technology in providing home health (HH) services on HH payment claims.
-See MLN Matters Article MM12805 for more information.
+As of July 1, 2023, you must report the use of telehealth technology in providing home health (HH) services on HH payment claims.
+See MLN Matters article MM12805 for more information.

-- G0320: Home health services you furnish using synchronous telehealth you render via real-time audio video telehealth
+• G0320: Home health services furnished using synchronous telemedicine rendered via real-time two-way audio and video telecommunications system

 See fact sheet for additional details.